CSWomenUMass/git/README.md

-# git
+# git Workshop
-Scenario contribution for GIT Workshop
+For each command category kindly upload the files/examples.